Blog

 Hours spent manually tagging and organizing research screenshots instead of analyzing patterns

-Your AI Research Repository
+Your Research Second Brain

-Extract Text from Test Sessions
+Extract Text from Papers, Tests, and Interviews

 Learn more